Abdominal Aortic Aneurysm

 When should an abdominal aortic aneurysm be repaired?

-How are AAA repaired?
+How are abdominal aortic aneurysms repaired?

 There have been a number of trials comparing EVAR to open surgical repair.
 They report early (within 30 days of the operation) survival benefits associated with EVAR due to its less invasive nature.
 However, these initial early benefits may be offset by the increased likelihood of requiring further interventions if the initial repair was an EVAR: one third of EVARs may require a secondary procedure within 3 years of the initial operation.
-Furthermore, EVAR, unlike open surgical repair, requires ongoing surveillance to identify stent-graft failure early with regular ultrasound or CT scans.
+Furthermore, EVAR, unlike open surgical repair, requires ongoing surveillance to identify stent failure early with regular ultrasound or CT scans.

 Search Symptoms and Conditions

-Figure 1: Ct scan of Abdominal Aortic Aneurysm
+Figure 1: CT scan of Abdominal Aortic Aneurysm

-table 1: Rupture risk of AAA according to maximum diameter.
+Table 1: Rupture risk of AAA according to maximum diameter.

-Fig. 2: Complex EVAR with stents into kidney arteries (FEVAR)
+Figure 2: Complex EVAR with stents into kidney arteries (FEVAR)